jeffreycxu/TomcatPoolingJeff/README.md

 3. For "Root Directory", right click "cs122b-spring21-project5-TomcatPooling-example" -> Mark Directory as -> sources root
 4. In `WebContent/META-INF/context.xml`, make sure the mysql username is `mytestuser` and password is `My6$Password`.
 5. Also make sure you have the `moviedb` database.
-6. You can run this project on Tomcat now.
+6. Add Tomcat local server Run/Debug Contiguration.
-7. Change the application context to `/cs122b-spring21-project5-TomcatPooling-example` at Intellij IDEA -> Edit Run/Debug Configurations for Tomcat -> Deployment.
+7. Change the application context to `/cs122b-spring21-project5-TomcatPooling-example` at Edit Run/Debug Configurations for Tomcat -> Deployment.
 8. Navigate to http://localhost:8080/cs122b-spring21-project5-TomcatPooling-example to see a list of stars.

 ### Brief Explanation